win21H2/win21H2/README.md

 ## About me

 Howdy!
 I'm Mark and I'm a Windows and Android application developer from the US also working on electrical engineering with Arduinos and Nvidia Jetsons!
-Currently learning the basics of Azure and Azure Key Vault (storing secrets and retrieving them from a UWP application) and learning how to use the Quantum Developer Kit provided by Microsoft (Q#)!
+Currently working on Phase 4 of Project Silent Willow (PCB creation and testing)!

 ## Socials
 <p>